chelsdg79/dental-clinic-template/README.md

 ### 4.7 How to Add Your Logo

-If you're not comfortable editing code, just reply to your Gumroad receipt and
+> Not comfortable editing code?
+Reply to your
-I'll add your logo for you.
+> Gumroad receipt and I'll add your logo for you.

 In `components/navbar.tsx`, find the logo section and replace the text placeholder with an `Image` component: